 Refer to table below:

-RELC Examinations Bureau (RELC EB) has been appointed by the Cambridge Assessment Admissions Testing to administer BMAT for candidates currently attending or have graduated from a school/college/polytechnic in Singapore, regardless of whether they intend to study at Nanyang Technological University (NTU), Universities in the United Kingdom, Universities in Thailand, University in Spain, University in Croatia, University in Hungary, University in Republic of Kazakhstan, University in Russia, University in Malaysia or University in Poland.
+RELC Examinations Bureau (RELC EB) has been appointed by the Cambridge Assessment Admissions Testing to administer the BMAT for candidates currently attending or have graduated from a school/college/polytechnic in Singapore, regardless of whether they intend to study at Nanyang Technological University (NTU), Universities in the United Kingdom, Universities in Thailand, University in Spain, University in Croatia, University in Hungary, University in Republic of Kazakhstan, University in Russia, University in Malaysia or University in Poland.

 To view the list of approved institutions under the Singapore School Systems, please click here.